sambecker/exif-photo-blog/README.md

 - `NEXT_PUBLIC_GRID_ASPECT_RATIO = 1.5` sets aspect ratio for grid tiles (defaults to `1`—setting to `0` removes the constraint)
 - `NEXT_PUBLIC_OG_TEXT_ALIGNMENT = BOTTOM` keeps OG image text bottom aligned (default is top)

+## Alternate database providers (experimental)

+Vercel Postgres can be switched to another Postgres-compatible, pooling provider by updating `POSTGRES_URL`.
+Some providers only work when SSL is disabled, which can configured by setting `DISABLE_POSTGRES_SSL = 1`.

+### Supabase
+1. Ensure connection string is set to "Transaction Mode" via port `6543`
+2. Disable SSL by setting `DISABLE_POSTGRES_SSL = 1`

 ## Alternate storage providers

 Only one storage adapter—Vercel Blob, Cloudflare R2, or AWS S3—can be used at a time.
 Ideally, this is configured before photos are uploaded (see [Issue #34](https://github.com/sambecker/exif-photo-blog/issues/34) for migration considerations).
 If you have multiple adapters, you can set one as preferred by storing "aws-s3," "cloudflare-r2," or "vercel-blob" in `NEXT_PUBLIC_STORAGE_PREFERENCE`.